khaledhikmat/tr-extractor/README.md

 ### Phase 3 - Knowledge Base Powered by AI

-- Run a RAG pipeline to produce a provate knpwledge base.
+- Run a RAG pipeline to produce a private knowledge base.
 - Produce a front-end to query the RAG system.